 We intend to make distributions on a quarterly basis to our stockholders.
 We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
 In addition, due to the asset coverage test applicable to us as a business development company, we may be limited in our ability to make distributions.
 See "Regulation."
 Also, restrictions and provisions in any future credit facilities may limit our ability to make distributions.
-If and when we qualify to be treated as a RIC, if we do not distribute a certain percentage of our income annually, we will suffer adverse tax consequences, including failure to obtain, or possible loss of, the federal income tax benefits allowable to RICs.
+As a RIC, if we do not distribute a certain percentage of our income annually, we will suffer adverse tax consequences, including failure to obtain, or possible loss of, the federal income tax benefits allowable to RICs.
 See "Certain United States Federal Income Tax Considerations-Taxation as a Regulated Investment Company."
 We cannot assure you that you will receive distributions at a particular level or at all.